Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was seeing how simple it is to actually make a motor run and, in this instance, make a fan move.
+I had thought basic motor function was more complicated, but after this experiment I have a deeper understanding of the funcction of the small motor.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a rotating sponge on a waterproof-encased motor.
+Having a small motor powered by the microbit could reduce the amount of effort used to clean dishes.
+This could be potentially helpful for people who find it difficult to scrub a lot of dishes or use force with the sponge.

 ### Experiment 5 - Using the accelerometer to control motor speed ###